Wynn baronets: Wynn of Gwydir

 The history of the Wynns of Gwydir begins with the father of Maurice Wynn, John "Wynn" ap Maredudd.
 John had rebuilt Gwydir around 1555 after inheriting the lease of Gwydir from his father Maredudd ab Ieuan; Maredudd had purchased the estate from Dafydd ap Hywel Coetmor around 1500.
 Maredudd also purchased the lease for Dolwyddelan Castle, built Penamnen, and owned lands in the commote of Nant Conwy and Llanfrothen.
 Maurice was the first to adopt the family name 'Wynn' and was a high sheriff and a member of parliament for Caernarvonshire during the 16th century.
 The family continued to be prominent in politics, and all the baronets except for Owen (3rd baronet) sat as Members of Parliament, often for Carnarvonshire or other parts of England and Wales.
 On the death of the fifth baronet, the title became extinct in 1719.

-A younger branch of the Wynn of Gwydir family emerged in the area of Berthddu and Bodysgallen as descendants of Gruffudd Wynn, the younger brother of Maurice (d.
-1580); they married into the Mostyn baronets and Vaughan of Corsygedol and Talhenbont families.
+A younger branch of the Wynn of Gwydir family emerged in the area of Berthddu and Bodysgallen as descendants of Gruffudd Wynn, the younger brother of Maurice (died 1580); they married into the Mostyn baronets and Vaughan of Corsygedol and Talhenbont families.